-The Sony X900H is an overall great 4k TV for nearly any type of content.
-It sports a VA panel with an excellent contrast ratio and it has a full-array local dimming feature that makes blacks look even better in the dark.
-It's well-suited for bright rooms, as it gets bright enough to easily overcome glare.
-Fast-moving scenes look crisp thanks to its fast response time and optional black frame insertion feature, and it can interpolate lower frame content up to 120fps for fans of the soap opera effect.
+The Sony X900H, also known as the X90CH, is a great 4k TV for nearly any type of content.
+It has a VA panel with an excellent contrast ratio and a full-array local dimming feature that makes blacks look even better in the dark.
+It's well-suited for bright rooms, as it has decent reflection handling and gets bright enough to easily overcome glare.
+It delivers fast-moving scenes with minimal blur thanks to its fast response time and optional Black Frame Insertion feature.
 Gamers should be happy with its low input lag, which remains low even when playing in 4k with 10-bit HDR.
-Unfortunately, its viewing angles are quite narrow, as it lacks Sony's 'X-Wide Angle' layer, so images look washed out when viewed from the side.
-Like most Sony TVs, it runs on Android, which is a user-friendly platform that has an enormous selection of streaming services available.
+Unfortunately, its viewing angles are quite narrow, so images look washed out when viewed from the side.
+Also, while it's advertised as having variable refresh rate support to reduce screen tearing, it isn't functional yet.

 The Sony X900H is a great TV for most uses.
-It delivers good picture quality thanks to its excellent contrast ratio, high peak brightness, and wide color gamut.
+It delivers good picture quality thanks to its great contrast ratio, high peak brightness, and wide color gamut.
 It has a fast response time that results in very little motion blur, and its input lag is low enough to satisfy even serious gamers.
 HDR content is delivered with vibrant colors and highlights that pop.
 Unfortunately, it has narrow viewing angles, making it less ideal for large rooms or wide seating arrangements.

-The X900H is a good TV for use as a PC monitor.
-It has a low input lag and fast response time, making the desktop experience feel very responsive.
-It can display proper chroma 4:4:4 for improved text clarity and its VA panel has no risk of permanent burn-in.
-Unfortunately, it has sub-par viewing angles, so the edges of the screen can appear washed out if you sit up close.
+The Sony X900H is good to use as a PC monitor.
+It can display the most common resolutions and proper chroma 4:4:4 for optimal text clarity.
+It has low input lag and fast response time to provide a smooth and responsive desktop experience.
+It handles reflections decently well and gets bright enough to combat glare.
+Unfortunately, it has narrow viewing angles, so the edges of the screen may look washed out if you sit too close.

-Footprint of the 55" stand: 41.8" x 13.2"
+Footprint of the 55" TV: 41.8" x 13.2"